 Mechanical Grandfather Clock Positioning

 Mechanical Grandfather Clock Positioning in the house should be in a place with not much vibration.
-If you have a people or pets coming and going in that area you would have to take this in account.
+If having people or pets coming and going in that area would have to take this in account.
 The clock needs a firm foundation and located in a room that does not have much vibration on the floor.
 Its not mandatory but it will help if there is not so much vibration disruption to the operation of the movement.

 Avoid positioning the top against the wall